List of Police Academy characters: Cadet/Off./Sgt. Laverne Hooks

 Hooks is a diminutive, soft-spoken and unassertive woman with a very high-pitched voice, who often has trouble putting people in line, which continued in the 2nd film.
 However, she is known for becoming aggressive and authoritative when frustrated or otherwise pushed to her limit, punching people out or pulling her service weapon, screeching the memorable phrase: "Don't move, dirt bag!"
 The word "dirt bag" is possibly something she inherited from her days in the Police Academy, under the training of then-Lieutenant Harris.

 In the third film, Hooks became more confident in herself and is assertive in keeping people in line.
 She was the first one who quickly figured out that her former classmates, Blankes and Copeland are working with Mauser to shut down the Metropolitan Police Academy to humiliate Lassard, but kept it to herself.
 Hooks secretly told Cadet Fackler (Debralee Scott) of the men's scheme and making her aware of their plan.
 Using carefully coded words, they are able to inform Mahoney and the others of the situation with the governor without drawing suspicion to Blankes and Copeland whom were trying to sabotage their efforts.
-When the men found out too late that Hooks knew the truth of their scheme with Mauser, she knocked Blankes and Copeland (possibly to pay the latter back for his earlier racist insult) out.
+When the men found out too late that Hooks knew the truth of their scheme with Mauser, she knocked out Blankes and Copeland, possibly to pay the latter back for his earlier racist insult.
 In the fifth film, Hooks is also revealed to be a talented artist, employing this skill as a police sketch artist.
 In the 6th film, she proves her assertiveness by calling out the attorney for his infractions, including ignoring an officer of the law, tearing up a court summons and parking in a handicapped spot.
 Hooks proves her point by having his car towed to the impound lot and told the attorney he can have his car back as soon as he paid back the city for his infractions.
 She appears in the first six films of the franchise and in the animated series.
 She is seen working with Hightower in the 5th and the 6th films and in the animated series.